ttp/zf2-eav/README.md

 ### Extends Eav
-You can specify the others names of required fields:
+You can specify the names of required fields:

 ```php
 use Eav\Eav;